mileswatson/Hosta/README.md

 >
 > "x->y->z" => "x->z"

-## Hosta (Core Library)
+## Hosta (Core Library) 🍀

+The core library is responsible for definining the communication between devices on the network.
+Using it, anyone can create their own node or client!

-Here is a diagram of the library so far:
+Below is a diagram that outlines the structure:

 ![](img/hosta-structure.jpg)

-I will now go through each of the parts of the namespace, from the ground up.
+> Note: The diagram has simplifications to prevent visual clutter - the actual workings are a little less nice to look at!

 ### Crypto